Effective bounds on differences of singular moduli that are S-units: Proof of Theorem

 In order to prove Theorem \ref{main theorem j-j0}, we follow the strategy used in \cite{BHK_2018} to prove the emptiness of the set of singular units.
 Let $j$ be a singular modulus of discriminant $\Delta$ such that $j-j_0$ is an $S$-unit, and let $h(\cdot)$ denote the logarithmic Weil height on algebraic numbers.
 By the usual properties of height functions \cite[Lemma 1.5.18]{Bombieri_Gubler_book_2006}, we have

-where $d_v:=[\mathbb{Q}_v(j-j_0):\mathbb{Q}_v]$ is the local degree of the field $\mathbb{Q}(j-j_0)$ at the place $v$ and
+where $d_v:=[\mathbb{Q}(j-j_0)_v:\mathbb{Q}_v]$ is the local degree of the field $\mathbb{Q}(j-j_0)$ at the place $v$ and

 are, respectively, the archimedean and non-archimedean components of the height.
-Notice that the expression for $N$ follows from our assumption on $j$ being an $S$-unit.
+Notice that the expression for $N$ follows from our assumption on $j-j_0$ being an $S$-unit and from the fact that $j-j_0$ is an algebraic integer.
 We study these two components separately, starting with the archimedean one.
 From now on, we assume $|\Delta| > \max \{|\Delta_0|, 10^{15} \}$.

 Denote by $C_0$ and $C_\Delta$ the class numbers of the orders associated to $j_0$ and to $j$ respectively.
 Then by \cite[Corollary 4.2 (1)]{Cai_2020} we have

 where $F:= \max \{2^{\omega(a)}: a\leq |\Delta|^{1/2} \}$ and $\omega(n)$ denotes the number of prime divisors of an integer $n\in \mathbb{N}$.
 Using \cite[Theorem 4.1]{Faye_Riffaut_2018} we have